Novakiella

-Novakiella is a genus of South Pacific orb-weaver spiders containing the single species, Novakiella trituberculosa that has only been found in Australia and New Zealand.
+Novakiella is a genus of South Pacific orb-weaver spiders.
+Previously monotypic containing the single species, Novakiella trituberculosa found in Australia and New Zealand, a second species was recognised in 2021, Novakiella boletus.

 Taxonomy

-The genus Novakiella was first described by N. Court & Forster in 1993 as a replacement name for Novakia.
+The genus Novakiella was first described by David Court & Forster in 1993 as a replacement name for Novakia.
 The sole species N. trituberculosa was originally placed in the now obsolete genus Epeira as E. tri-tuberculata.
 Carl Friedrich Roewer temporarily moved it to Araneus while dissolving this "catch-all" taxon, and it was later placed into its own genus, Novakia, later renamed to Novakiella.

+Distribution

+N. trituberculosa is native to New Zealand and Australia, while N. boletus is endemic to Australia.